Orleans House: 20th century

 Orleans House was demolished in 1926, and the area formerly occupied by the house used to quarry gravel throughout the 1930s.
 The outbuildings and octagon room were saved by the efforts of a local figure, the Hon.
 Nellie Levy, later Nellie Ionides, who left it and her collection of 18th- and 19th-century pictures to the borough.
 It became a listed building in 1952 and was converted into an art gallery in 1972.

 In 1973, 16 acres at the northern end of the former park were taken as the site of Orleans Park School.

 21st century

-The buildings and site were refurbished between 2005 and 2008 by architects Patel Taylor to incorporate an education centre and a cafe.
+The buildings and site were refurbished between 2005 and 2008 by architects Patel Taylor to incorporate an education centre and a café.

 Orleans House Gallery

 Orleans House Gallery, which opened in 1972, displays material from the London Borough of Richmond upon Thames' art collection.
 This includes a portrait of James Johnston by Thomas Gibson, paintings of Orleans House by Arthur Vickers and several other artists, and the Burton Collection, which includes artwork, personal effects and photographs of the explorer Richard Francis Burton.

 Orleans House Gallery is also the site of the London Borough of Richmond upon Thames' arts service and provides educational workshops for a wide variety of ages, using the converted stables and coach house as educational spaces.
 The gallery can also be hired as a wedding venue and for functions.

 The gallery reopened in March 2018 after a 17-month restoration project costing £3.7 million, which was partly funded by the Heritage Lottery Fund through a £1.8m grant.
 The Octagon Room has been restored, facilities improved and the upper floor extended to provide additional space.
 The painting of Queen Caroline has been relocated outside the Octagon Room.